 Acceptance at the fabricator's facility, denoted by an inspection stamp, does not prevent subsequent rejection.
 The Engineer may reject prestressed members not meeting Contract specifications, or which have been damaged during delivery or installation.
 The contractor will immediately replace or correct rejected materials and work.

-Ensure that the IZ-E-U paint system used by the Contractor to coat any exposed steel items is on the ODOT Approved Products List in accordance with Section 507 of this Manual.
+Ensure that the IZ-E-U paint system used by the Contractor to coat any exposed steel items is on the ODOT Approved Products List (APL - Paint for Structural Steel) in accordance with Section 507 of this Manual.